Overall equipment effectiveness: Manual or semi-automatic data collection

+OEE and continuous improvement

 Total Productive Maintenance

-Continuous improvement in OEE is the goal of TPM (Total Productive Maintenance).
-Specifically, the goal of TPM as set out by Seiichi Nakajima is "The continuous improvement of OEE by engaging all those that impact on it in small group activities".
+The goal of TPM (Total Productive Maintenance) as set out by Seiichi Nakajima, is "The continuous improvement of OEE by engaging all those that impact on it in small group activities".
 To achieve this, the TPM toolbox sets out a Focused improvement tactic to reduce each of the six types of OEE loss.
 For example, the Focused improvement tactic to systematically reduce breakdown risk sets out how to improve asset condition and standardise working methods to reduce human error and accelerated wear.

-Combining OEE with Focused improvement converts OEE from a lagging to a leading indicator.
-The first Focused improvement stage of OEE improvement is to achieve a stable OEE.
-One which varies at around 5% from the mean for a representative production sample.
-Once an asset efficiency is stable and not impacted by variability in equipment wear rates and working methods.
-The second stage of OEE improvement (optimisation) can be carried out to remove chronic losses.
-Combining OEE and TPM Focused improvement tactics creates a leading indicator that can be used to guide performance management priorities.
-As the TPM process delivers these gains through small cross functional improvement teams, the process of OEE improvement raises front line team engagement/problem ownership, collaboration and skill levels.
-It is this combination of OEE as a KPI, TPM Focused improvement tactics and front line team engagement that locks in the gains and delivers the TPM goal of year on year improvement in OEE.
+Zero Failure Management provides a profound structure to achieve this.